 The inspection report was circulated to members of the Council's Audit and Scrutiny Committee in June 2019 and referenced in the Annual Review of HSCP Performance considered by Council in September 2019.

-The Convenor Statement included an update to members to increase discuss report on the Care at potential impact on the delivery of the Council's strategic objectives and the adequacy of the planned
+The Convenor Statement included an update to members to increase discuss report on the Care at Home Service and the potential impact on the delivery of the Council's strategic objectives and the adequacy of the planned improvement actions.